Jerlinchellam12/assignment-7-Jerlinchellam12/README.md

 ---

-## 💡 Insights
+## Insights

 - ROC and PRC analyses reveal details that accuracy alone cannot show.
 - **KNN** provided the best balance between precision and recall, making it ideal for real-world land classification tasks.
 - **XGBoost** proved to be a strong second choice with powerful learning ability but slightly higher computational cost.
 - **Decision Tree** models, while interpretable, suffered from performance instability across thresholds.
+- **Dummy Classifier** was worst model.

 ---

 ## 🧾 Conclusion

-Through this project, I learned that **threshold-based performance evaluation** is crucial in complex multi-class tasks.
+Through this project, I learned the importance of analyzing model behavior across different thresholds, especially in multi-class problems where accuracy alone can be misleading.

 Among all models, **KNN stood out as the best-performing classifier**, showing top performance in every metric.